BigPolarBear1/factorization_v3/README.md

 I'll go to China, Russia, whever, anywhere but fucking here.
 Just want some fucking respect, thats all.

 Just tired.
 As if 2 years of unemployment and being unable to see my friends isn't enough, they also got to keep harassing me through the justice department.
 Just leave me the fuck alone.

+Oh.
+I know how to finish this code now.
+Guess some fucking rage helps with inspiration.
+This is going to work beautifully.
+You're all fucked.
+And after this, I am going to China, because fuck this shit.